adarsh-place/Quiz-App/README.md

 <-Compatibility->

 Only run well in Desktops & Laptops.
+(Non-Responsive)

 <-Overview->